 How do I connect my blood pressure and/or weight scale to the Cardiowell App?

-You do not need to use a Polar H7 heart rate monitor to take advantage of the Cardiowell App.
-Cardiowell communicates with AppleHealth and automatically receives data from Cardiowell's 'always-connected' devices.
-There are two ways to view blood pressure data and other vital sign data in the Cardiowell Dashboard (picture) .
-View a quick start guide here.
+*You do not need a heart rate monitor to use the Cardiowell App.
+Cardiowell supports a variety of devices from AppleHealth and automatically receives data from Cardiowell's 'always-connected' devices.
+There are two ways to view blood pressure data and other vital sign data in the Cardiowell Dashboard.

 How do I quickly pick a Mindful Nudge setting?